infochimps-labs/ironfan-pantry/knife/README.md

 ## User / Cloud config

+Add your credentials in the following places:

-Organization-specific settings are in `knife/{organization}-credentials/knife-org.rb`
+* Organization-specific settings are in `knife/{organization}-credentials/knife-org.rb`:

-* **chef_server_url**: If you are an opscode platform user, your `chef_server_url` defaults to `https://api.opscode.com/organizations/#{organization}`.
-Otherwise, uncomment and edit the lines for your `chef_server_url` and `validator`.
+  - _chef server url_: Uncomment and edit the lines for your `chef_server_url` and `validator`.
+If you are an opscode platform user, you can skip this step -- your `chef_server_url` defaults to `https://api.opscode.com/organizations/#{organization}` and your validator to `{organization}-validator.pem`.
-* **cloud-specific settings**: if you are targeting a cloud provider, add account information and configuration here.
+  - _cloud-specific settings_: if you are targeting a cloud provider, add account information and configuration here.

-* User-specific settings are in `knife/{organization}-credentials/knife-org.rb`.
-Add any custom cookbook or cluster definition paths here -- for example, if you're using EC2 you should set your access keys
+* User-specific settings are in `knife/{organization}-credentials/knife-user-{username}.rb`.
+(You can duplicate and rename the one in `knife/example-credentials/knife-user-example.rb`)
+  - for example, if you're using EC2 you should set your access keys:

         Chef::Config.knife[:aws_access_key_id]      = "XXXX"
         Chef::Config.knife[:aws_secret_access_key]  = "XXXX"
         Chef::Config.knife[:aws_account_id]         = "XXXX"

+* Chef user key in `{credentials_path}/{username}.pem`

+* Organization validator key in `{credentials_path}/{organization}-validator.pem`

+* If you have existing amazon machines, place their keypairs in `{credentials_path}/ec2_keys`

 ## Try it out

-You should now be able to use knife:
+You should now be able to use knife.

         $ export CHEF_ORGANIZATION=cocina